doctorandrewbrown/bridgendphysics/README.md

 HTML and CSS checking used respectively, validator.w3.org and jigsaw.w3.org.

-The HTML test tool flagged two instaces of the h1 element in my code where one is recommended for a single article ie the web page.
+The HTML test tool flagged two instaces of the h1 element in my code where one is recommended for a single article (ie the web page).
 This was corrected in the final code.
 A missing DOCTYPE tag was also flagged and this was added to comply with current practice.

 ## **Deployment**